-\paragraph{Results.} \autoref{fig:goodreads_experiment} shows results for the Goodreads experiment, in the same format as \autoref{fig:experimental_results}.
-Results exhibit performance and trends that are qualitatively similar to the MovieLens experiment in \autoref{sec:experiments}.
-The LV policy optimization method achieved better performance on this dataset (right pane): The performance of the \method{LV} is closer to \method{oracle} (\LvExperimentOverallImprovementOverOracleGoodreads{}\% in Goodreads compared to \LvExperimentOverallImprovementOverOracle{}\% in ML1M), and the gap from the \method{best-of} method is slightly larger (+\LvExperimentOverallImprovementOverArgmaxGoodreads{}\% in Goodreads compared to +\LvExperimentOverallImprovementOverArgmax{}\% in ML1M).
-Varying user types (center pane) shows less variation across values of $\kappa$, indicating that predictors achieve satisfactory performance even when the $\kappa$ is low and prediction is harder (see \autoref{subsec:experimental_setup}).
+\cref{fig:goodreads_experiment} shows results for the Goodreads experiment, in the same format as \cref{fig:experimental_results}.
+Results exhibit performance and trends that are qualitatively similar to the MovieLens experiment in \cref{sec:experiments}.
+The LV policy optimization method achieved better performance on this dataset (right pane): The performance of the \method{LV} is closer to \method{oracle} (\LvExperimentOverallImprovementOverOracleGoodreads{}\% in Goodreads, compared to \LvExperimentOverallImprovementOverOracle{}\% in MovieLens), the gap between the \method{LV} and \method{LV-adaptive} is smaller (+\LvExperimentOverallImprovementOverAdaptiveNegGoodreads{}\% in Goodreads, compared to +\LvExperimentOverallImprovementOverAdaptiveNeg{}\% in MovieLens), and the gap between the \method{LV} and \method{best-of} methods is larger (+\LvExperimentOverallImprovementOverArgmaxGoodreads{}\% in Goodreads, compared to +\LvExperimentOverallImprovementOverArgmax{}\% in MovieLens).
+Varying user types (center pane) shows less variation across values of $\kappa$, indicating that predictors achieve satisfactory performance even when the $\kappa$ is low and prediction is harder (see \cref{subsec:experimental_setup}).
 Varying treatments (right pane) also coincides with the observations: LV policy optimization on the Goodreads dataset exhibits less performance degradation as $p_1\to 0$, suggesting that less data may be sufficient for optimization.
-We attribute these results to the larger size of the dataset (approximately 3.6M interactions, compared to 1M interactions in ML1M), and to the possibility that a stronger structure may exist in this recommendation modality compared to general movie recommendation.
+We attribute these results to the larger size of the dataset (approximately 3.6M interactions, compared to 1M interactions in MovieLens), and to the possibility that a stronger structure may exist in the book recommendations compared to general movie recommendation.